LuisGrigore/lcgg/README.md

 ## LCGG

 Tired of the Makefile hell?
 Exhausted by endless, convoluted compilation commands?
-LCGG is a lightweight console tool that simplifies C project management, automating builds and dependencies so you can focus on coding, not configuring.
+LCGG is a lightweight terminal tool that simplifies C project management, automating builds and dependencies so you can focus on coding, not configuring.

 ## Installation Instructions